AI for SMEs — Strategy, Use Cases and Roadmap 2026

 Our own tool

-Reepa Security — built on Anthropic Claude, n8n and a custom RAG
+Reepa Security — built on Anthropic Claude, n8n and our own RAG

-We don't just talk about AI in mid-market companies, we build it ourselves.
-For over two years our audit platform Reepa Security has been using Claude in production for finding analysis, n8n to orchestrate audit pipelines, and a custom RAG stack on Qdrant for a knowledge base of over 100 detectors, CVE databases and compliance frameworks.
+We don't just talk about AI for SMEs, we build it ourselves.
+Our audit platform Reepa Security has been productively using Claude for finding analysis for over two years, n8n for orchestrating the audit pipelines, and a dedicated RAG stack over Qdrant for the knowledge base from over 100 detectors, CVE databases and compliance frameworks.

-The result: AI consulting that doesn't come from PowerPoint slides but from operating it ourselves.
-We know the pitfalls around token costs, hallucination rates, latency bottlenecks and contract clauses — because we solved them ourselves.
+The result: AI consulting that doesn't come from PowerPoint but from our own operations.
+We know the pitfalls of token costs, hallucination rates, latency bottlenecks and contract clauses — because we have solved them ourselves.

-For client projects we work with a proven three-layer setup.
+For customer projects we work with a proven three-layer structure.
 First layer: model routing.
-A dedicated routing logic decides per request which model fits — Claude for complex reasoning tasks, GPT-4o for fast multitasking responses, Mistral or Llama locally for sensitive data.
-Second layer: RAG brokering.
-Before the model answers, it searches the customer-specific knowledge base and is given only the relevant passages with source citations.
+A dedicated routing logic decides per request which model fits — Claude for complex reasoning tasks, GPT-4o for fast multitasking answers, Mistral or Llama locally for sensitive data.
+Second layer: RAG mediation.
+Before the model answers, it searches the customer-specific knowledge base and receives only the relevant passages with source citations.
 Third layer: output validation.
 Every answer passes through schema checks (JSON Schema, Pydantic, custom DSL) and, in the high-risk case, a human review step.

-This architecture is not academic — it is what we run in production every day.
-When we consult for you, you don't adopt theoretical patterns but the concretely-tested setup.
+This architecture is not academic — it is what we run productively every day.
+When we advise you, you don't adopt theoretical patterns but the concretely tested setup.

 AI roadmap in 90 days

-Successful AI introductions follow a disciplined three-phase structure.
-Anyone needing more than 90 days for the first productive use case has usually not cut the scope tightly enough or is trying to build a platform when a solution would do.
+Successful AI rollouts follow a disciplined three-phase structure.
+Anyone who needs more than 90 days for the first productive use case has usually not scoped it tightly enough or is trying too early to build a platform instead of a solution.

-Days 31 to 75: pilot.
-Prototype for exactly one use case with real data in a sandboxed environment.
-Iterative improvement over two to three weeks with feedback from the later owners.
-In parallel: data processing agreement with the provider, data-protection impact assessment if required, document the AI Act classification.
-Mid-pilot: success check against the previously defined metrics.
-If the results aren't convincing, that's the point to stop — not six months later.
+Days 31 to 75: Pilot.
+A prototype for exactly one use case with real data in an isolated environment.
+Iterative improvement over two to three weeks with feedback from the future owners.
+In parallel: data processing agreement with the provider, data protection impact assessment if required, documenting the AI Act classification.
+Mid-pilot: a success check against the previously defined metrics.
+If the results are not convincing, this is the point to abort — not six months later.

-Days 76 to 90: scaling.
-Employee training for the affected department, handover to the internal owner (every productive AI workflow needs a responsible person, not just a technical owner), monitoring setup for cost, latency and output quality, documentation of the architecture for the compliance file.
-After day 90 the use case is running in production and you know from experience how to introduce the next one.
+Days 76 to 90: Scaling.
+Employee training for the affected department, handover to the internal owner (every productive AI workflow needs a responsible person, not just a technical owner), monitoring setup for cost, latency and output quality, documenting the architecture for the compliance file.
+After day 90 the use case runs productively and you know from experience how the next one is introduced.

 Calculating ROI — concrete examples